 The reporting of the most relevant regional electricity crisis scenarios shall be done in accordance with Article 6 of the RP Regulation.

-The reporting mentioned in paragraph 1 shall consist of a single report comprising the regional electricity crisis scenarios which shall be prepared by ENTSO-E. The relevance of each regional electricity crisis scenario shall be indicated by the score according to Appendix I. The most relevant scenarios shall be the highest scoring scenarios.
+The reporting mentioned in paragraph 1 shall consist of a single report comprising the regional electricity crisis scenarios which shall be prepared by ENTSO-E and RCCs, both for the pan European and regional scale, depending on the significance of the impact of the scenario.
+Its characterisation should be specific and targeted to each region (or subregion), to allow a proper assessment of each regional electricity crisis scenario, and the identification of the scope for cross-border cooperation.
+The relevance of each regional electricity crisis scenario shall be indicated by the score according to Appendix I. The most relevant scenarios shall be the highest scoring scenarios.
 Each scenario shall be reported in terms of the following minimal information collected:

-initiating event(s);

-area of geographical relevance;;
+initiating event(s) and chain of events;

+Description of Initial Condition of the power system relevant to the scenario;(including area of geographical relevance, duration, magnitude of the event, and characterisation of the power system);

+season(s) of the year when the scenario is relevant and type of load;

 RCCs and Member States affected by the crisis scenario;

+Existing measures that mitigate the relevant risk, including their national or regional dimension and its expected contribution to cope with the impact (including assessment of potential dependencies to other MSs)

+the most likely impacts of the scenario in terms of the electricity system and consequences (including potential impact on critical infrastructure – that could be restricted to internal use) based on quantitative analysis

-national impact & likelihood;
+national impact and likelihood (separately);

 ranking;

+Evolution of the crisis scenario, including the analysis of root causes that lead to this evolution

-presence and importance of cross-border dependencies.
+presence and importance of cross sector and cross-border dependencies.

 Additional information, including any visualisation, may be included in the report.
+The report should reflect how the input from the ECG, RCCs, competent authorities (including that related to critical power system infrastructure), and regulatory authorities during the scenario identification and assessment process influenced the report findings.

 Article 16 Review